What is retinopathy of prematurity and how is it treated?

-Answers from Robert V. Johnson, M.D.
+Answers from Erick D. Bothun, M.D.

-Retinopathy of prematurity (ROP) generally affects preterm infants born before week 31 of pregnancy and weighing 2.75 pounds (1250 grams) or less at birth.
+ROP generally affects infants born before week 31 of pregnancy and weighing 2.75 pounds (about 1,250 grams) or less at birth.
 In most cases, ROP resolves without treatment, causing no damage.
 Advanced ROP, however, can cause permanent vision problems or blindness.

-In ROP, blood vessels swell and overgrow in the light-sensitive layer of nerves at the back of the eye (retina).
-When the condition is advanced, the abnormal retinal vessels extend into the jelly-like substance (vitreous) that fills the center of the eye.
+In ROP, blood vessels swell and overgrow in the light-sensitive layer of nerves in the retina at the back of the eye.
+When the condition is advanced, the abnormal retinal vessels extend into the jellylike substance (vitreous) that fills the center of the eye.
 Bleeding from these vessels may scar the retina and stress its attachment to the back of the eye, causing partial or complete retinal detachment and potential blindness.

 See more Expert Answers

-- Facts about retinopathy of prematurity.
-National Eye Institute. http://www.nei.nih.gov/health/rop/rop.asp.
-Accessed June 6, 2011
+- Facts about retinopathy of prematurity (ROP).
+National Eye Institute. https://nei.nih.gov/health/rop/rop.
+Accessed July 27, 2017.

 - Avastin (prescribing information).
-South San Francisco, Calif.: Genentech Inc.; 2011. http://www.gene.com/gene/products/information/pdf/avastin-prescribing.pdf.
-Accessed July 13, 2011.
+San Francisco, Calif.: Genentech Inc.; 2016. https://www.gene.com/download/pdf/avastin_prescribing.pdf.
+Accessed Aug.
+2, 2017.